abinjacob10/cloud-resume1/README.md

 After the front end was successfully tested. i.e. when abininireland.click was typed and entered in web browser, HTML file was visible, above configuration was moved to **AWS SAM**.
 Rest of the IaC was built on the sample hello-world template generated when SAM was first initialized in local Ubuntu machine.
+Before building and deploying from AWS SAM, AWS IAM was configured for various accesses for present user who is configured to access resources in AWS using AWS SAM: S3, CloudFront, Route 53, Cloudformation, AWS Certificate Manager, Lambda functions and API gateways.